enif77/TextBob/README.md

 ## TODO

 - Add "text changed" indicator against the snapshot file state.
+- The clear button should be enabled only when there is something to clear.
 - Add all missing menu items.
 - Separate the Info window from the About window.
 - Add context menu with text transformation and other operations.